mjg211/ph2rand/README.md

 ```

 Then find the terminal points, probability mass functions, and operating
-characteristics of the Jung (2008) design with
+characteristics (both analytically and via simulation) of the Jung
+(2008) design with

 ``` r
 terminal_jung <- terminal(des_jung)